-The main part of your site is the content pages.
-These are where you will add all the text, documents, links and pictures that make up your site.
-To create and edit content pages, click on the Pages option on the WordPress dashboard under Media.
+The main part of your site are the content pages.
+This is where you add the text, documents, links, images, and video that make up your site.
+To create and edit content pages, click on the Pages option on the WordPress dashboard.

 Editing the Page Content